gvwilson/sensibleadventures/cloudherd/new.md

 still holding her hand.

 She squeezed his and let go.
-"So," she said, looking up even though she knew she wouldn't be able to see anything yet, because if she looked at him she'd blush and she was *not* going to blush, "Now we wait."
+"So," she said, looking up even though she knew she wouldn't be able to see the cloud calf yet, because if she looked at him she'd blush and she was *not* going to blush, "Now we wait."

-"Now we climb," Ulfmaerr corrected.
-"But move slowly.
-Don't startle them.
-The forest is trying to calm them down, but they're not listening."
+"And hope the squirrels don't decide to attack," Ulfmaerr added.
+"The forest is trying to calm them down, but they're not listening."

-"Se net harket sterk," a voice from behind Noxy agreed wearily.
+"Se net harket sterk," a voice from behind Noxy agreed.
 It was Linger, bloodied and battered but with his head still held high.
 He settled onto a branch a couple of strides away, one arm cradled in his lap.

 A squirrel scampered along another branch near his head and chirrupped at him.
 The ancient troll regarded it with his dark, sad eyes and